websauna/websauna/docs/source/narrative/form/form.rst

         </script>
     </span>

-Now you can use the template with your :ref:`Deform` widget.
-You can give a template hint to the widget in :ref:`Colander` schema:
+Now you can use the template with your :term:`Deform` widget.
+You can give a template hint to the widget in :term:`Colander` schema:

 .. code-block:: python